RyanTheAllmighty/archlinux-packages/README.md

 The `hyper` package from AUR installs NPM, Yarn, NodeJS and Electron just to install, which is not ideal for me as I want to control my own versions of those softwares and not have one package pollute that.

+### opendesktop-app-appimage

+This is the opendesktop-app built from the official AppImage file.